AbhiAravind/covid-robo/README.md

 # Covid-robo

 ## A simple raspberry pi robot
-* recogonise people.
+* Recogonise people.
-* detect temperature and pressure.
+* Detect temperature and pressure.
-* webview for the database
+* Webview for the database
 * Can be controlled by android app
 * Disinfect itself
-* visual and audio output
+* Visual and audio output

 ## Requirement